frnmst/qvm/README.md

          $ ./qvm --backup

 4. Now you can run the virtual machine either using the original or the backup virtual hard disk.
-If you run `./qvm -x` the virtual machine will run in graphics mode using the backup hard disk.
+If you run `./qvm --run` the virtual machine will run in graphics mode using the backup hard disk.
 5. Optionally add the following in the guest machine fstab file (`/etc/fstab`), to enable the shared directory automatically.
 This avoids entering mount